-In order to transfer the money, simply contact your UK bank or building society with an instruction to transfer the deposit amount to your new State Bank of India account.
+In order to transfer the money, simply contact your UK bank or building society with an instruction to transfer the deposit amount to your new State Bank of India (UK) Limited account.
 When doing so, you will be required to provide your account number and sort code.
 Remember, your welcome pack contains this information.

 Please be aware that calls may be recorded or monitored for training and quality purposes.